-Reservations are lands that have been reserved by the tribes for their own use through treaties, statutes, and executive orders and were not “given” to them.
-The principle that land should be acquired from the Indians only through their consent with treaties involved three assumptions:
+Though there have been tribal peoples living successfully on the North American lands for millennia, reservations are lands that have been reserved by or for tribes for their exclusive use as permanent homelands.
+Some were created through treaties, while others were created by statutes and executive orders.
+The principle that land should be acquired from tribes only through their consent with treaties involved three assumptions:

 III.
-Acquisition of Indian lands was solely a government matter not to be left to individual colonists.
+Acquisition of Indian lands was solely a government matter not to be left to individual colonists or states.

 Essential Understanding 5

-Federal policies, put into place throughout American history, have affected Indian people and still shape who they are today.
+There were many federal policies put into place throughout American history that have affected Indian people and continue to shape who they are today.
+Many of these policies conflicted with one another.
 Much of Indian history can be related through several major federal policy periods:

 Essential Understanding 6

 History is a story most often related through the subjective experience of the teller.
 With the inclusion of more and varied voices, histories are being rediscovered and revised.
-History told from an Indian perspective frequently conflicts with the stories mainstream historians tell.
+History told from American Indian perspectives frequently conflicts with the stories mainstream historians tell.

 Essential Understanding 7

-Under the American legal system, Indian tribes have sovereign powers, separate and independent from the federal and state governments.
-However, the extent and breadth of tribal sovereignty is not the same for each tribe.
+American Indian tribal nations are inherent sovereign nations and they possess sovereign powers, separate and independent from the federal and state governments.
+However, under the American legal system, the extent and breadth of self-governing powers are not the same for each tribe.

 Chat with a Librarian